Information Risk and Security Policy FAQ

 evolve, becoming disjointed.
 It is not uncommon to find bald contradictions, gross discrepancies or conflicts both within and without the policy suite (e.g.

-differing interpretations of privacy laws and regulation), as well as outdated or missing references.
-That’s easy meat for the average IT auditor on a
+differing interpretations of privacy laws and regulations), as well as outdated or missing references.
+That’s easy meat for those who elect not to follow

 Security-related obligations or expectations are often scattered across the organization, partly on the corporate intranet (typically in several different